Перейти к основному содержимому

 “This work was especially complex given that the student needed to take into account not only source materials based on handwritten and printed texts (“top down” Liturgics), but also consider a practice of sacramental worship which underwent transformation over many decades.
 In other words, she needed also to do “bottom-up” research into liturgies which aren’t “fixed” to this day,” commented Zoya Dashevskaya, who advised the student during her research.

-The state attestation commission for these defences worked under the chairmanship of Prof. Dmitrij Bogatyrev, PhD, Rector of the Russian Christian Humanitarian Academy.
+The state attestation commission for these defenses worked under the chairmanship of Prof. Dmitrij Bogatyrev, PhD, Rector of the Russian Christian Humanitarian Academy.
 All theses presented were successfully defended.

 Also on the 19th of June, Deacon Pavel Strokov completed a continuing education programme on the History of the Russian Orthodox Church in the 20th century, successfully defending his final course work, entitled “The Opposition to the Renovationist Movement in the Diocese of Voronezh between 1922 and 1926”.